Building Envelope Project: September 24 Update

 Expected Impacts:

-🔊 Noise: Elevated noise levels throughout the week.
+🔊 Noise: Elevated noise levels.

 🚧 Access: Temporary alternate routes will be in place.